Cities are the primary locations to spend a night in Latvia. The larger the city, the more expensive is the accommodation.

 No natural disasters have ever happened in Latvia, as it is well beyond the danger zone for earthquakes, tornadoes or volcanoes.
 However, the few coldest weeks of the year sometimes take its toll among the homeless.
 With good clothing and ability to spend nights inside there is no danger even during harshest of winters.

-The biggest historic danger to Latvia came from its aggressive neighbors which have murdered hundreds of thousands locals over the course of 20th century.
+The biggest historic danger to Latvia came from its aggressive neighbors which have murdered hundreds of thousands of locals over the course of 20th century.
 Most Latvians still feel a danger that Russia could reoccupy their land, possibly launching a campaign of looting and killing.
 However, the probability that this would happen at any given time is low, especially as Russia is now pre-occupied with wars elsewhere.

 Small immigration from war zones means that terrorism danger is extremely low.
 No people have died in terrorist bombings throughout the Latvian history.

 There may be scams in Latvian nightclubs and taxis.
-However, Latvian people are quite reserved and don’t come to solicitate, so it is possible to avoid the scams by avoiding services where they are more common.
+However, Latvian people are quite reserved and don’t come to solicit, so it is possible to avoid the scams by avoiding services where they are more common.
 Public transport or rental car may be preferable to taxi.

 Entertainment in Latvia is diverse and quality, but relatively cheap.
 Regular spectator events are especially cheap, but you may expect good deals elsewhere too.
 Latvia excels in some particular types of entertainment: ice hockey spectating, winter sports, sandy beaches.
 Foraging (berries/mushrooms) in summer/autumn and under-ice angling in winter are other local traditions you may try.